 The amount of endorphins, the "feel-good" chemical that is released in the brain, is also affected by the amount of hormones that are being produced.
 Estrogen modifies the production of this chemical and its quantity; it will increase if there is more estrogen or decrease if estrogen production is low.
 Endorphins are primarily linked with the emotions of joy and pleasure.

 It is easy to understand why it is difficult for women to always control their moods, because of the constant hormonal imbalances and metabolic reactions that are happening within the body.
 It is important for to remember that a woman's cycle lasts for the entire 28 days, not just whilst they bleed.
 Therefore, our moody moments during the other three weeks of the month won't always occur, because we want to shout at someone for no reason; a woman's emotions are always linked to the complexity of the estrogen hormone.

 Estrogen and its role within the female body is very complex, because it affects so many different systems within the body.
-To find out more about estrogen imbalance treatments, click on the link below.
+Click on the following link to find out more about estrogen roles and effects.

 A decrease in estrogen hormones can be caused by a number of different things; however, menopause is one of the most common causes of this decline.
 On aver (...)

 Estrogen hormones play a large role in a woman's body.
 Estrogen hormones help to control both the psychological and physiological well being of women.
 Cons (...)